Our mission is to support high quality educational programs for US HCPs that will improve patient care.

 • Recognize the challenges with the accurate diagnosis and management of NETs/Gastroenteropancreatic neuroendocrine tumors (GEP-NETs)

-• Educate on the relevance of precision medicine in the accurate diagnosis and management of NETs/GEP-NETs
+• Educate on the relevance of precision medicine in the accurate diagnosis and management of NETs/GEP-NETs, especially in the community setting

 • Understand the impact of NETs/GEP-NETs on patient quality of life (QOL)